Adena Culture.

 Building these mounds was a monumental task as these ancient people didn’t use the wheel and had no horses.
 Large amounts of earth would have to have been moved by the basket-load to the mound site.
 Probably, for this reason, the mounds were used more than once.
 Over the years, more earth was brought in and the mounds were built higher and higher, containing multiple burials at different levels.

-Most of the mounds range in size from 20 to 300 feet in diameter.
+Most of the mounds range in diameter from 20 to 300 feet.
 However, the conical-type Grave Creek Mound in Moundsville, West Virginia, is much larger.
-The largest of Adena’s burial mounds, standing at 62 feet high and is 240 feet in diameter, is thought to have been built over a period of 100 years or more.
+The largest of Adena’s burial mounds, standing at 62 feet high and 240 feet in diameter, is thought to have been built over a period of 100 years or more.

-According to research, these earthworks not only served for burial purposes, but also as ceremonial sites and as territorial markers.
-They were built and added on to as part of their burial rituals.
+According to research, these earthworks not only served as burial grounds but also as ceremonial sites and territorial markers.
+They were built and added to as part of their burial rituals.
 Some people were cremated while others were buried intact.

 A mortuary structure stood atop or near the mound, where the dead would be kept until their final burial was performed.
-Within this structure, the remains would lie and grave goods of tools and other necessary items for the afterlife would be placed.
+Within this structure, the remains would lie, and grave goods, such as tools and other necessary items for the afterlife, would be placed.
 After a period of time, the structure would be burned with the goods and honored dead within, and become part of the mound.

-For important people, such as clan leaders, healers, and shaman, however, their bodies were buried on the mound with a variety of artifacts such as bone or flint tools, beads, jewelry, pipes and mica, and copper ornaments.
+For important people, such as clan leaders, healers, and shamans, their bodies were buried on the mound with a variety of artifacts, including bone and flint tools, beads, jewelry, pipes, mica, and copper ornaments.
 These included both men and women of all ages.

 Adena Ritual Mounds

-In the later Adena period, circular ridges were sometimes constructed around the burial earthworks which are thought to have been ritual spaces.
+In the later Adena period, circular ridges were sometimes constructed around burial earthworks, which are thought to have served as ritual spaces.

-Their houses were circular with conical-shaped roofs, made of wood, bark, and wickerwork that were from 15 to 45 feet in diameter.
+Their houses were circular with conical roofs made of wood, bark, and wickerwork, measuring from 15 to 45 feet in diameter.
 Just a few of these dwellings formed a small village.

 However, they were known to have traveled widely for hunting, gathering, and trading needs.
 They supplemented their gardens with gathering native plants, seeds, grasses, nuts, and berries, hunted game, and fished.
-Their wide trading network provided them with copper from the Great Lakes and shells from the Gulf Coast.
+Their extensive trading network brought them copper from the Great Lakes and shells from the Gulf Coast.

-The Adena people were the first to produce clay pottery in the region, which was characterized by large, thick-walled vessels used for cooking, and other flatforms to grind seeds.
-They also made tools, including hoes, axes, and projectiles from stones, bones, and antlers.
-They also made use of plant fibers and sinew to make twine, cord, and yarn, which they turned into bags, shoes, and clothing.
+The Adena people were the first to produce clay pottery in the region, characterized by large, thick-walled vessels used for cooking and other grinding tasks.
+They also made tools, including hoes, axes, and stone, bone, and antler projectiles.
+They also used plant fibers and sinew to make twine, cord, and yarn, which they used to make bags, shoes, and clothing.
 They used herbal medicines to treat ailments.

-Beads, combs, and ornamental objects were also made from bone and antler, and spoons, beads and other implements were made from the conch shells.
+Beads, combs, and ornamental objects were also made from bone and antler, and spoons, beads, and other implements were made from conch shells.
 A few copper axes have been found, but the copper was usually used for ornamental forms and jewelry.

 In about 500 B.C., the Adena culture began slowly to give way to a more sophisticated culture, the Hopewell Culture.
-These people were also mound builders, whose primary period was between 1 A.D. to 700 A.D.
+These people were also mound builders, whose primary period spanned from 1 A.D. to 700 A.D.
 The Hopewell people began to build larger earthworks and to expand their efforts to acquire exotic raw materials, such as mica and more copper.
-Other cultures extended Mound Builders to about 1300 A.D.
+Other cultures extended the Mound Builders’ influence into about 1300 A.D.

 Pre-excavation view of the Adena Mound, located in Chillicothe, Ohio, United States, northwest of downtown.
 The site is listed on the National Register of Historic Places, even though the mound was removed before 1901.

-Years later, when some of these burial mounds were excavated, there were a number of very tall skeletons that were found, which led to numerous tales of “Giants in America.”
+Years later, when some of these burial mounds were excavated, a number of very tall skeletons were found, leading to numerous tales of “Giants in America.”

 Also See: